Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Require Terms of Service Agreement in WordPress

-In this article, we’ll show you how to add a terms of service agreement to your WordPress website.
+In this article, we will show you how to add a terms of service agreement to your WordPress website, step by step.

 How to require terms of service agreement in WordPress

-A terms of service (TOS) agreement is a set of conditions users must agree to in order to use your website, submit a form, request a quote, order products, join your email list, and more.
+A terms of service (TOS) agreement is a set of conditions users must agree to in order to use your website, submit a form, request a quote, join your email list, and order products on your WooCommerce store.
+It protects your intellectual property and improves user experience by showing users that your site is trustworthy.

-By adding a terms of service agreement to WordPress, you can help to prevent spam, limit your liability, and have users agree to specific website policies.
+By adding terms of service agreement to WordPress, you can help prevent spam, limit your liability, and have users agree to specific website policies.

 With that said, let’s show you how to require a terms of service agreement on your WordPress site.